Overall: 9714 6765 8739 647

 SpecTone is a chip-music-style synthesiser whose basic tones were sampled from the onboard sound chip of a Sinclair ZX Spectrum.
-It costs £2.50 from Rhythmic Robot.

 The Spectrum had a relatively unsophisticated sound chip which makes characteristically 80s-style beeps and boops, exhibiting some obvious aliasing artefacts.
 It was also capable of a variety of noise-based sounds.
 Rhythmic Robot's SpecTone samples the basic tone of the sound chip, but adds noise-based "drum" effects of the type often found in Spectrum games of the early to mid 80s.
 It also adds a secondary oscillator sampled from the vowel sounds of the Spectrum-based Currah MicroSpeech speech synthesiser (also available in sampled form as SpecTalk, from Rhythmic Robot).
 These vowel sounds can be treated as separate tones that can be blended with the Spectrum's basic chip tone.